 Lupins do best in full sun or light shade and prefer moist but well-drained soil.

 You may find that pesky slugs are wreaking havoc on your lupins – it’s best to protect young plants from slugs early on by scattering slug pellets around your soil.
 Placing gravel, crushed shells or eggshells around your plant are also a good natural deterrent for slugs and snails.

 It’s also worth planting other plants around your lupins that slugs don’t particularly like such as ferns.

 You may also find that aphids are a problem which might affect the growth, you can get rid of these using any good bug killer sprays which can be found in the garden centre – speak to a member of the team for advice if you’re not sure which one’s best.

-Sidenote: lupins are a good companion plant as they can produce their own nitrogen which is emitted into the soil, so helps to feed other surrounding plants that need nitrogen like roses.
+Lupins are a good companion plant as they can produce their own nitrogen which is emitted into the soil – this helps to feed other surrounding plants that need nitrogen like roses.